 A: No, we never receive money from companies for reviewing their gear.

-Q: So how to you make money?
+Q: So how do you make money?

 - Advertising that runs on the site, most typically Google ads

-Q: How do you get the gear?
+Q: How do you get the gear for your reviews?

 Q: How do you choose what to review?